 Sort Calendar by “FIELD TRIPS” category on left; Sort by “MONTH”, “WEEK” and “AGENDA” views on the right

-Sharyn Magee: Birds of Papua New Guinea and New Britain @ Stainton Hall at Pennington School
+Blaine Rothauser: The Silent Majority: The Moths of New Jersey @ Stainton Hall at Pennington School

 A field trip on Saturday, April 28, at 8:00AM led by Brad Merritt, John Maret, Mary Leck, Andrew Bobe.
 Roebling Park is a Mercer County park adjacent to the Hamilton/Trenton marsh.
 We will see how the marsh and its wildlife come out for spring.
 For more info, contact Brad Merritt at 609-921-8964.
 Directions: Take South Broad St. to Sewell Ave. turn onto Sewell at traffic light; at road’s end, turn left and continue downhill to parking lot.
-Please see the Friends for the Abbott Marshlands website for listings of additional outings that complement those of WCAS.
-Cosponsor: The Friends for the Abbott Marshlands.
+For additional outings that complement WCAS, see the Friends for the Abbott Marshlands website.
+Co-sponsored by Friends for the Abbott Marshlands.

 A field trip on Saturday, May 5, at 7:30 am–2:00 pm, led by Brad Merritt and Sharyn Magee.